 Dr. Michael Hlastala is a retired professor in Medicine, Physiology and Biophysics at the University of Washington.
 He has testified as an expert in breath alcohol testing in over 1,500 cases with over 40 years of experience.
-Dr. Hlastala is one of the country’s leading experts on breath alcohol test instruments exactly like the Datamaster and gave a presentation this past Tuesday, March 5, 2013 in Lansing, Michigan.
-His presentation was sponsored by the Michigan Association of OWI Attorneys (MIAOWIA).
-Barton Morris is an inaugural member of MIAOWIA and attended this exclusive event along with approximately 20 other DUI defense attorneys from around the state.
+He’s one of the country’s leading experts on breath alcohol test instruments exactly like the Datamaster.

-Without knowledgeable and expert criminal defense of DUI cases, the “guilty box” mentality will continue to pervade our criminal justice system.
-When it is properly challenged the rest of the criminal justice community including the prosecutors, police officers and judges, will learn that the Datamaster is not a guilty box – just because it says something does not always mean it is true.
+Without knowledgeable and expert DUI defense attorneys, the “guilty box” mentality will continue to pervade our criminal justice system.
+When it’s properly challenged the rest of the criminal justice community including the prosecutors, police officers and judges, will learn that the Datamaster isn’t a guilty box – just because it says something doesn’t always mean it’s true.
 Persons charged with DUI are presumed innocent and machines make mistakes because humans made and operate them.